Brass Monkeys: Background and production

 The series was based on a television pilot titled Twelve Below, written by Reilly and Sattler.
 The pilot was devised as a vehicle for Noel Ferrier.
 However, owing to Ferrier's schedule, he proved unavailable to star in the series.
 The pilot starred Ferrier as OIC, Robert Hughes as Noddy, Cornelia Frances as Dr Sally Newman, Colin McEwan as Nick and Jeff Ashby as Rex, aka, "the Ferret".
 Only McEwan returned for Brass Monkeys.

 An original draft script and a camera script were written for each episode.
 Each episode was recorded twice before a live studio audience, using the camera scripts.
 The two recordings were then edited into one recording, using the best audience reaction from each recording.
 The series was recorded on Saturdays at Sydney's Epping Studios.

 The series is the only example of a situation comedy set in Antarctica.

 Owing to exhaustion at having to write the scripts for this series, coupled with those of their previous series, writer Tony Sattler left RS Productions, the company operated by him and writing partner Gary Reilly, leaving Reilly to form his own company, Gary Reilly Productions, in 1984.
 This was the final series written by Reilly and Sattler as part of their production company RS Productions, until they reunited in 1997 for Bullpitt!.

 Episodes

 Cameral rehearsals for the thirteen episodes took place between March and June 1983, in an old hall in Balmain.
 All thirteen episodes exist in the National Film and Sound Archive.
-Four unspecified episodes aired on Wednesdays at 8:00 pm after Kingswood Country on 7 November, 14 November, 12 December, and 19 December 1984.
+The first seven episodes aired on the 7 Network from 7 November to 19 December, on Wednesdays at 8:00 pm after Kingswood Country.
+The series was repeated from 14 July to 13 October 1994 on the 7 Network.